 - Pour.
 Place the (used) cardamom pods in the bottom of the cups for good friends!

 Get The Full (Printable) Chai Latte Recipe Below!

 Best Chai Tea Recipe Tips

-Remember… Chai isn’t meant to be low carb or low sugar.
-It’s meant to be strong, sweet, silky, and packed with spice!
+Remember: Chai isn’t meant to be low carb or low sugar.
+It is meant to be strong, sweet, silky, and packed with spice!

 If you want your chai recipe to taste authentic, use the half & half and plenty of sugar.

-Make-Ahead Chai – You can make chai several days ahead and rewarm it when needed.
-Leave the spices in the chai until ready to serve.
+You can make chai several days ahead and rewarm it when needed.
+Just keep in an airtight container in the fridge, and leave the spices in the chai until ready to serve.
 The longer they sit in the tea the bolder the flavor will be!